OpenRefine/OpenRefine/.github/ISSUE_TEMPLATE/bug_report.md

 ### Datasets
 <!-- If you are allowed and are OK with making your data public, it would be awesome if you can include or attach the data causing the issue or a URL pointing to where the data is.
-If you are concerned about keeping your data private, ping us on our [mailing list](https://groups.google.com/forum/#!forum/openrefine) -->
+If you are concerned about keeping your data private, you can share it selectively by email to developers who work on the issue -->

 ### Additional context
 <!-- Add any other context about the problem here. -->